2 minute read

 3. ActivInspire

-ActivInspire, the free teaching software found on ActivPanels, helps teachers bring lessons to life with activities that grab students’ attention, blending real-time assessment and real-world experience into the learning process.
+ActivInspire, the free teaching software found on the ActivPanel, helps teachers bring lessons to life with activities that grab students’ attention, blending real-time assessment and real-world experience into the learning process.

-To see ActivInspire in action, and find out how an ActivPanel could unite summative and formative assessments in your classroom, get in touch to arrange a no-obligation onsite or remote demo.
+To see ActivInspire in action, and find out how an ActivPanel could unite summative and formative assessments in your classroom, get in touch for a no-obligation onsite or remote demo.